Sandliesigurd/ACIT4510-Statistical-Learning/README.md

 # ACIT4510 Statistical Learning – Chess Prediction

-This repo contains a single, self‑contained project for the course final: a Jupyter notebook (`analysis.ipynb`) that predicts (i) the winner of a chess game (white/black/draw) and (ii) game length (turns) using only pre/early‑game information (ratings, time control, opening category/ply).
-The work is leakage‑safe and cross‑validated (pipelines with scaling and SMOTE inside CV for classification), framed “conditional on known opening.”
-On the held‑out test set, the Random Forest classifier is best with balanced accuracy ≈ 0.472 (accuracy ≈ 0.600; weighted F1 ≈ 0.603), and the Random Forest regressor achieves RMSE ≈ 32.43 turns (MAE ≈ 25.10; R² ≈ 0.0605).
+This repo contains a single, self‑contained project: a Jupyter notebook (`analysis.ipynb`) that predicts the winner of a chess game (white/black/draw) and game length (turns) using only pre/early‑game information (ratings, time control, opening category/ply).

  To run: `pip install -r requirements.txt`, open `analysis.ipynb`, and “Run All”; figures auto‑save to `Report/figs`.
-A concise write‑up is provided in `Report/Report.pdf` (source `Report/Report.md`).
-Dataset: Lichess games (Kaggle).